truongthanhvu2337/truongthanhvu2337/README.md

 ## 🙋‍♂️ About myself
 <div align="left" display="flex">
-    Hi, I’m Jayden.
-I just graduated from college and I’m grinding skills, building low-level foundations to grow into a solid Back-end or DevOps engineer.
-While I focus heavily on my technical path, I’m also working on cultivating my own vibe, keeping a balanced lifestyle, and exploring fashion along the way.
+    Hi, I'm Jayden.
+I graduated from college and I'm grinding skills, building low-level foundations to grow into a solid Data Engineer.
+While I focus heavily on my technical path, I'm also working on cultivating my own vibe, keeping a balanced lifestyle, and exploring fashion along the way.

 </div>